Highest in nation: Florida reports record 156 new deaths, 13,965 cases

 Sweden, which has been doing "herd immunity," reported 10 deaths for a total of 5,593 in 18th and 115 cases.
 Neighboring Norway, which had a lockdown, reported 1 death to rise to 254 as well as 4 more cases.

-China, the original epicenter of the world, hasn’t reported a death since April 26 and dropped to 23rd, behind South Africa, and added 10 cases Friay.
+China, the original epicenter of the world, hasn’t reported a death since April 26 and dropped to 23rd, behind South Africa, and added 10 cases Friday.

 Scripps Only Content 2020